spatie/geocoder/README.md

 You can read more information about these values [on the Google Geocoding API Page](https://developers.google.com/maps/documentation/geocoding/ "Google Geocoding API")

-When an address is not found accuracy and formatted_address will contain `NOT_FOUND`
+When an address is not found accuracy and formatted_address will contain `result_not_found`

 ## Credits